asym1/BrainWave/progress.md

 ## *Issues / Pending*
 - SDK AP function timestamp unavailable
 - [x] choose a unique datetime instead of H:M:S
-### What the final table should look like: (need to add the kinesis / accelo (motion artifact) columns, PSD columns for comparing left and right parts of brain, as well as more statistical summaries like std for the bands)
+### What the final table should look like: (need to add the kinesis / accelo (motion artifact) columns, PSD columns for comparing left and right parts of brain)
 - Timestamp
 - alpha
 - beta